Tips for Better Pet Portraits

 The day of the shoot

-Feed your pet about half the amount you typically would pre-shoot.
-This ensures that she or he will respond to threats during the photo session.
+Feed your pet about half the amount you typically would feed her or him.
+This ensures that she or he will respond to treats during the photo session.

 Gather together your pet’s favorite toys, treats, collar, and leash.
 Also, bring with you some water and their bowls.